aprescott/tenuki/README.md

 If you use npm, then `npm install tenuki`.
 Otherwise, you can download the files you need from [the latest release](https://github.com/aprescott/tenuki.js/releases).

-It's also possible to clone this repo and run `./build.sh` against the latest commit, which will generate files in `build/`.
+It's also possible to clone this repo and run `make` against the latest commit, which will generate files in `build/`.

 # Simple usage